 HAPPY: Do you feel like the process of writing this album has helped you navigate all these things?

 LUKE: Yeah, absolutely.
 It’s been really therapeutic in that way.
 I think one of the big things… we weren’t talking about it for a while, but now that the album’s out, I think it’s okay… is that there was a lot of confusion and turmoil throughout the making of this album.
 Rosie and I are in a relationship now, but that’s something that’s only happened towards the end of the making of the record.
-When she first joined the band, we were always kind of in love with each other, but we never admitted it.
+When she first joined I Know Leopard, we were always kind of in love with each other, but we never admitted it.
 We were both in relationships, so it was very much a forbidden love.
 We both went through some pretty difficult times, and then at the end of that, we officially found each other.
 That was a beautiful triumph at the end of turmoil.
 It was a really beautiful way to round off the writing of this record.

 Catch I Know Leopard at the following dates:

 Friday 17 May – Jive, Adelaide, SA

 Saturday 18 May – Mojo’s, Fremantle, WA

 Thursday 23 May – Workers Club, Geelong, VIC

 Friday 24 May – Northcote Social Club, Melbourne, VIC

 Saturday 25 May – The Foundry, Brisbane, QLD

 Sunday 26 May – Soundlounge, Gold Coast, QLD